Krylov Subspace Recycling For Matrix Functions: Recycled FOM (quad) for functions of matrices

-Taking the results from the previous section and using the integral representation \eqref{fab} we explicitly define the augmented unprojected FOM approximation of $f(\textbf{A})\textbf{b}$ with subspaces $\widetilde{\mathcal{V}}_{j} = \mathcal{V}_{j} = \mathcal{K}_{j}(\textbf{A},\textbf{b})$ and $\widetilde{\mathcal{U}} = \mathcal{U}$ as
+Taking the results from the previous section and using the integral representation \eqref{eq:caughy_integral_rep} we explicitly define the augmented unprojected FOM approximation of $f(A)\vb$ with subspaces $\widetilde{\mathcal{V}}_{j} = \mathcal{V}_{j} = \mathcal{K}_{j}(A,\vb)$ and $\widetilde{\mathcal{U}} = \mathcal{U}$ as

-where $\textbf{x}_j(\sigma)$ is the shifted augmented FOM approximation to the solution of the shifted system $(\sigma \textbf{I}-\textbf{A})\textbf{x} = \textbf{b}$ given in \eqref{fullshiftedsolution} or, equivalently, \eqref{fullshiftedsolutioncompact}.
-The use case that we have in mind is that we must compute a sequence of expressions of the form $f(\textbf{A})\textbf{b}$ with varying $\textbf{b}$ and/or $\textbf{A}$ and that we use information acquired from the computation of one expression to obtain good choices for the augmenting space $\mathcal{U}$.
-This is why, keeping with the notation of \cite{frommer2017block, frommer2020block,lund2018new} we denote our method as rFOM$^{2}$ (recycled FOM for Functions Of Matrices).
+where $\vx_j(\sigma)$ is the shifted augmented FOM approximation to the solution of the shifted system $(\sigma I-A)\vx = \vb$ given in (\ref{eq:caughy_integral_rep}).
+The use case that we have in mind is that we must compute a sequence of expressions of the form $f(A)\vb$ with varying $\vb$ and/or $A$ and that we use information acquired from the computation of one expression to obtain good choices for the augmenting space $\mathcal{U}$.
+Due to the need to evaluate the integral expression using quadrature, we refer to our new method as \textit{recycled FOM (quad)}.

-Depending on how we treat \eqref{integralform} computationally, and in particular on how we use quadrature rules on the different integrals occurring in equivalent representations of \eqref{integralform}, we obtain three versions of the FOM-type method that we discuss below.
+Depending on how we treat \eqref{integralform} computationally, and in particular on how we use quadrature rules on the different integrals occurring in equivalent representations of \eqref{integralform}, we obtain three versions of the rFOM (quad) method that we discuss below.
 We use the notation $n_{quad}$ to denote the number of quadrature points used, and $z_\ell$ and $\omega_\ell$, $\ell = 1,\ldots,n_{\quadp}$ to denote the nodes and the weights, respectively, of a quadrature rule for the contour $\Gamma$ which yields the approximation

-Approximating $f(\textbf{A}) \textbf{b}$ in its integral form via quadrature has been discussed in works such as \cite{boricci2003qcd, hale2008computing}.
+Approximating $f(A) \vb$ in its integral form via quadrature has been discussed in works such as \cite{boricci2003qcd, hale2008computing}.
 In addition, numerical quadrature also plays a role in numerically stable restart procedures in the Arnoldi approximation \cite{frommer2014efficient}.
-We stress again that our three versions differ because they use numerical integration for different integrals.
+We stress that our three versions differ because they use numerical integration for different integrals.